 Products that are designed, configured and then produced by the same people benefit from greater cohesion and quality control.
 Led by the same management and accessing the same resources, everyone from engineers to factory welders to customer support specialists grasps the complete workings of a product across their familiar, in-house supply chain.

-Some vertically stacked computer manufacturers may even offer configured-to-order capabilities, meaning the client receives a system designed and produced to their exact requirements.
+Our vertically integrated computer manufacturing process even offers configured-to-order capabilities, meaning the client receives a system designed and produced to their exact requirements.

 5. Keen Consumer Attention

 The needs of the consumer are paramount for full-stack vertical integration.
 Luckily, those with domains in the sales or tertiary sectors have direct access to their consumer base.
 They are more engaged with client wants and needs, beliefs and pain points, and can gear products accordingly.
 Their vertical integration strategy has given them a direct outlet to the consumer — and it’s the consumer that reaps the rewards.

 Partnering with a vertically-integrated computing company can affect nearly every level of your enterprise.
 Aside from the assurance that you’re getting a top-down set of services at a competitive price point — not just a routine product to make a quick profit — you stand to experience additional benefits:

 Agile design is a systematic way of ideating, prototyping, testing and re-testing a product.
 It is fundamentally consumer-focused — or should be — taking into consideration the evolving needs and tastes of a target user and how a product can grow to solve them.

 Agile design complements the philosophy of vertical integration.
 Both push companies to stay innovative, and both put the onus of innovation on emergent ideas and solutions, not static products.
 In the technology sector especially, it can seem like a constant race to come out with the flashiest new product.
 Agile design ensures the consumer is not just getting something sleek and surface level, but rather something that will grow with them across lifecycles.